 What is a chargeback?

-A chargeback is a way for a cardholder to dispute and potentially reverse a transaction that they believe was incorrect, fraudulent, or unauthorized use of their card.
+A chargeback or dispute on international cards is a process that allows a cardholder to challenge and potentially reverse a transaction that they believe was made in error, due to fraud, or as a result of unauthorised use of their card.
+The most common reasons for a chargeback are:

 How Nets helps you as a merchant handle a chargeback